KonMam/kafka-replay-cli/README.md

 - Filter replays by timestamp range and key
 - Optional throttling during replay
 - Apply custom transform hooks to modify or skip messages
+- Preview replays without sending messages using `--dry-run`
+- Control output verbosity with `--verbose` and `--quiet`
 - Query message dumps with DuckDB SQL

 ---